G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: Background

 \subsection{Federated Learning}

-Federated Learning (FL)~\cite{mcmahan2017communication} is an emerging approach for training a decentralized machine learning model $G$ across $M$ clients $\mathcal{C}$ and an orchestration server $\mathcal{S}$.
-In each communication round $r \in [1, R]$, server $\mathcal{S}$ selects a random subset of $m$ clients $\mathcal{C}_m^r$, and sends them the global model $G^r$.
-The value of $m$ is determined by balancing communication cost per round and overall training time.
-Subsequently, each client $c_i \in \mathcal{C}_m^r$ initializes its local model $W_{c_i}^r$ (indicating both weights and biases) with $G^r$, and trains $W_{c_i}^r$ using its local data $\mathcal{D}_{c_i}$.
-After training, each client $c_i$ sends its local model $W_{c_i}^r$ to server $\mathcal{S}$, which then applies the aggregation mechanism to construct the new global model $G^{r + 1}$.
-During this process, $m$ clients collaboratively train a shared model while retaining their private data $\mathcal{D}_{c_i}$ locally without sharing it with the server.
-The main notations used in this paper are summarized in Table~\ref{tab:notations}.
+FL is an emerging approach for training decentralized machine learning models, denoted as $G$, across a multitude of clients $\mathcal{C}$ and an orchestration server $\mathcal{S}$~\cite{mcmahan2017communication}.
+In each communication round $r \in [1, R]$, the server $\mathcal{S}$ selects a random subset of $m$ clients $\mathcal{C}_m^r$ and shares the current global model $G^r$ with them.
+The choice of $m$ aims to balance communication costs per round and overall training time.
+Subsequently, each client $c_i \in \mathcal{C}_m^r$ initializes its local model $W_{c_i}^r$ with $G^r$ and fine-tunes it using its local data $\mathcal{D}_{c_i}$.
+Following training, each client transmits its updated local model $W_{c_i}^r$ back to the server $\mathcal{S}$, which then employs an aggregation mechanism to construct the new global model $G^{r + 1}$.
+Throughout this process, multiple clients collaboratively train a shared model while preserving the privacy of their local data, not sharing it with the server.
+Key notations used in this paper are summarized in Table~\ref{tab:notations}.